 It is vital to the University for all employees to have reliable attendance.
 Absenteeism and tardiness negatively impact our ability to effectively provide University services.
-The purpose of this policy is to establish the requirements for reporting absences, to provide guidelines for the handling of tardiness and unscheduled absences, and to outline employees' need to adhere to established work schedules to maintain efficient, effective operations within the University.
+The purpose of this policy is to establish the requirements for reporting absences, to provide guidelines for the handling of tardiness, early departures, and unscheduled absences, and to outline employees' need to adhere to established work schedules to maintain efficient, effective operations throughout the University.

 Staff employees must arrive and be prepared to commence work at their scheduled start time.
-Employees are responsible for notifying supervision of absences or late arrivals each day of the absence or tardiness, in accordance with their unit's call-in procedure, which typically requires employees to advise supervision when they will report to work.
-Unscheduled absences and tardiness (whether excused or unexcused), failure to provide appropriate notification, or abuse of sick leave or other paid time off may result in corrective action up to and including termination of employment.
-(See Policy U208-Termination of Employment) Absences or tardiness due to approved FMLA leave, Short-Term Disability leave, military leave, jury duty, workers' compensation, or reasonable accommodation as required by law will not be counted as unscheduled absences.
+Employees are responsible for notifying supervision of absences, late arrivals, or early departures each day of the absence, tardiness, or early departure, in accordance with their unit's call-in procedure, which typically requires employees to advise supervision when they will report to work.
+Unscheduled absences, tardiness, and unscheduled early departures (whether excused or unexcused), failure to provide appropriate notification, or abuse of sick leave or other paid time off may result in corrective action up to and including termination of employment.
+(See Policy U208-Termination of Employment) Absences, tardiness, and early departures due to approved FMLA leave, Short-Term Disability leave, military leave, jury duty, workers' compensation, other approved leave, or reasonable accommodation as required by law will not be counted as occurrences.
 These guidelines apply to all staff employees whose departments do not have more specific guidelines, or when department attendance guidelines do not address certain areas covered by this policy.